Skip to main content

 Andreas Antonopoulos introduced the concept of money streaming in his keynote talk Bitcoin, Lightning, and Streaming Money, held at a Bitcoin meetup in 2016.
 He discussed it within the context of the Lightning Network, but the idea can be applied to any cryptocurrency platform.

-Inspired by Antonopoulos' presentation, Sablier co-founder Paul Berg published ERC-1620 in November 2018, proposing a standard for streaming payments on the Ethereum blockchain.
+Inspired by Antonopoulos' presentation, Sablier co-founder Paul Berg published ERC-1620 in November 2018, proposing a standard for payment streams on the Ethereum blockchain.
 The standard required users to lock a specified amount of funds in a smart contract, which would then be released to a recipient at a predetermined rate per second.

 Sablier was born in 2019 when Paul and his co-founder, Gabriel Apostu, decided to build a protocol implementing the ERC-1620 standard.
 The first iteration of Sablier was successfully deployed on Ethereum Mainnet in December 2019.

-In 2024, Sablier protocol got renamed to Lockup when Flow was introduced.
+In 2024, the original Sablier protocol was renamed to Lockup when Flow was introduced.

 What are the benefits?

 Conventional lump-sum payments come with inherent challenges such as the need for trust between parties, slow processing times, and susceptibility to errors.
-Token streaming, or continuous by-the-second payments, addresses these issues and offers additional benefits (see Use Cases).
+Token distribution through streams addresses these issues and offers additional benefits (see Use Cases).

-First, streaming involves a significantly smaller degree of trust compared to lump-sum payments, as it eliminates the need for advance payments.
+First, distributing funds through a stream involves a significantly smaller degree of trust compared to lump-sum payments, as it eliminates the need for advance payments.
 For instance, suppose you hire a remote worker to build a website for you, and they ask you for an advance payment.
 A lump-sum payment is risky because there is no guarantee the worker will deliver the website as promised.
-By streaming money to the worker instead, your potential loss is limited to the small amount streamed in the short term.
+By paying the worker through a stream instead, your potential loss is limited to the small amount released in the short term.
 If the remote worker disappears, you can simply cancel the stream and reclaim any unstreamed funds.

-Secondly, money streaming is substantially faster than lump-sum payments for evident reasons.
-Streaming transactions settle in real-time, with small amounts of tokens being released from the sender to the recipient every second.
+Secondly, streams are substantially faster than lump-sum payments for evident reasons.
+Withdrawable amounts update in real time, with small amounts of tokens being released from the sender to the recipient every second.
 This automates the payment process and ensures a continuous flow of funds.

-Lastly, streaming is more secure than lump-sum payments, because it makes it possible to correct errors.
-Suppose you accidentally started a steam worth 10 ETH to the wrong address.
+Lastly, a stream is more secure than a lump-sum payment because it makes some errors recoverable.
 For example, if you accidentally initiated a stream worth 10 ETH to an incorrect address, you can cancel the stream and reclaim the unstreamed Ether (e.g., recovering 9.99 of the 10 ETH).
 Conversely, recovering a lump-sum payment sent to the wrong address is not possible, unless the recipient is willing to return it.

 Diversity of streams